aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.9.rst

-    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by tring to do an operation not allowed on a given type of object.
+    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by trying to do an operation not allowed on a given type of object.

         You apparently have called the function `f` with 2 positional argument(s) while it requires 1 such positional argument(s).
         Perhaps you forgot `self` when defining `f`.

-    Exception raised on line 413 of file TESTS:\runtime\test_type_error.py.
+    Exception raised on line 398 of file TESTS:\runtime\test_type_error.py.

-       411:
+       396:
-       412:     try:
+       397:     try:
-    -->413:         A().f(1)
+    -->398:         A().f(1)
-       414:     except Exception as e:
+       399:     except Exception as e:

             A: <class A> from test_type_error.test_type_error13